-The Rate of Return regulation method is often used to determine fair and reasonable prices for all parties.
-The prices are considered reasonable as they provide a company the opportunity to recover its costs, as well as to earn a fair return on the capital employed.
+The Rate of Return regulation methodology is often used to determine fair and reasonable prices for all parties.
+The prices are considered reasonable as they provide a regulated company the opportunity to recover its costs, as well as to earn a fair return on the capital employed.
 Simultaneously, the method protects customers from paying excessive monopolistic prices, with the argument being that monopolistic firms should be required to charge the price that would prevail in a competitive market.

-The Revenue Required methodology is one such method that uses the Rate of Return as it enables the firm to make a reasonable return on their assets after covering all operating costs, depreciation and taxes.

-This approach further satisfies the requirements of the Act which states that the Regulator must ensure that the approved tariff allows the Authority to:
+The Revenue Required methodology as adopted by the Ports Regulator embraces the Rate of Return principle as in the determination (and capping) of the overall revenue requirement of the regulated entity for a year, it enables the firm to make a reasonable return on their assets after covering all operating costs, depreciation and taxes.
+This approach further satisfies the requirements of the Directives to the Act, as set out in section 1.